-Meet the I’m A Celebrity 2024 lineup
+Meet the I’m a Celebrity 2024 lineup

 Alan Halsall

-Coronation Street star Alan Halsall, who has played Tyrone Dobbs in the soap for 26 years, has joked that his I’m A Celebrity appearance is the “worst kept secret” after he was forced to pull out last year to have major knee surgery.
+Coronation Street star Alan Halsall, who has played Tyrone Dobbs in the soap for 26 years, has joked that his I’m a Celebrity appearance was the “worst kept secret” after he was forced to pull out last year to have major knee surgery.

 “It feels like the worst kept secret ever!
 It was a bit of a shock when I got the knee injury last year,” he said ahead of his entry to the jungle.

-Halsall admitted he only eats “bland food: at home, so he isnt isn’t very worried about the small portions in camp.
-He did, however, say that leaving his daughter, Sienna, behind will be incredibly tough.
+Halsall admitted he only eats “bland food” at home, so he isnt isn’t very worried about the small portions in camp.
+He did, however, say that leaving his daughter, Sienna, behind would be incredibly tough.

 “I am very emotional about Sienna, so it will be interesting to see how I cope.
 I tend to try to hide my emotions but with Sienna I’m not very good at all – I think I will have several blubs.
 She is 11 and so I’m hoping I won’t embarrass her.”